 Flavor Intensity – 8 | Flavor Quality – 8 | True to Flavor – 4

 This Peach sparkling water does not taste like a real peach.
 It smells like a candy store and tastes like straight up peach rings, but I am really into it!
 If you like the candy peach flavor, you will like this drink.
-I would probably only drink this seltzer as a treat or dessert because the flavor is so sweet and intense that I couldn’t drink it every day.
+I would probably only drink it as a treat or dessert because the flavor is so sweet and intense that I couldn’t drink it every day.
 Out of all the sparkling waters, I think children would love Peach the most!

 8. Mandarin Orange